 }

-Microservices are added to an Application either during creation in application.New or later via the Include method.
-In either case, the microservices are not automatically started.
-A call to Startup starts up all included microservices that are not already started.
-Conversely, a call to Shutdown shuts down all included microservices that are not already shut down.
+Microservices are added to an Application using the Add method.
+The microservices are not automatically started.
+A call to Startup starts up all added microservices that are not already started.
+Conversely, a call to Shutdown shuts down all added microservices that are not already shut down.